 More than 26 million Americans receive a prescription for a fluoroquinolone antibiotic like Levaquin, Cipro, Noroxin or Avelox each year.
 Public health officials note that the increased use of the drugs makes them a significant concern.

 Although fluoroquinolones like Levaquin are effective treatments for common bacterial infections, alternate drugs or shorter courses could be considered.
 Patients receiving Levaquin treatment should be warned about a potentially lethal risk to the aorta.
 The U.S. Centers for Disease Control and Prevention (CDC) say overprescribing is a widespread problem, and warn up to 50 percent of these prescriptions may be “inappropriate.”

 If you or a loved one suffered an aortic dissection or medication-related injury after taking Levaquin, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, a Levaquin Lawyer, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, an Ohio Levaquin Lawyer, and he will help you answer these critical questions.